lemotdesign/one-click-hugo-cms/site/content/post/making-sense.md

 ---
-title: When are Termites most active on the Gold Coast
+title: Are termites an issue in Gold Coast?
 date: 2016-12-17T15:04:10.000Z
 description: >-
   CSIRO did a survey to map where termites were most active in Australia.
 Guess